-The project Bringing Young Mothers Back to Education – BYMBE aims to produce training tools in support of the work of social workers, teachers and trainers for the purpose of sustaining young mothers between 15 and 25 years old in re-entering education or training for a better access to the labour world.
+The project Bringing Young Mothers Back to Education – BYMBE has produced training tools in support of the work of social workers, teachers and trainers for the purpose of sustaining young mothers between 15 and 25 years old in re-entering education or training for a better access to the labour world.

-The project BYMBE has been approved by the European Commission in the framework of the Erasmus+ Programme – KA2 – Strategic Partnerships for adults, and will produce training tools in support of the work of social workers, teachers and trainers working with young mothers while adding innovative elements: an analysis of the educational framework and supporting facilities of the involved countries in order to develop knowledge about the differences in circumstances and needs of the target group in each country.
+The project BYMBE was approved by the European Commission in the framework of the Erasmus+ Programme – KA2 – Strategic Partnerships for adults, and has produced training tools in support of the work of social workers, teachers and trainers working with young mothers while adding innovative elements: an analysis of the educational framework and supporting facilities of the involved countries in order to develop knowledge about the differences in circumstances and needs of the target group in each country.

-Activities will have a European dimension in order to address the problems young mothers face on a wider scale.
-A commitment will be made to address these activities with young mothers in both cities and rural areas.
+Activities have a European dimension in order to address the problems young mothers face on a wider scale.
+A commitment was made to address these activities with young mothers in both cities and rural areas.